ChristofSchwarz/qs_on_Kubernetes/vagrantprovision/readme.md

 You will have a blank but working minikube.
 The essential parts to install a storageClass, a PVC, NFS-Container, MongoDB, Qlik Sense init and Qlik Sense are found in <a href="https://github.com/ChristofSchwarz/qs_on_Kubernetes/blob/master/vagrantprovision/sh/4_qlik.sh">file 4_qlik.sh</a> which will not automatically be started.

-If you do it first time, I remcommend to copy/paste and try to understand every line of this script to understand whats done.
+If you do it first time, I recommend to copy/paste every line of 4_qlik.sh one by one and try to understand what it does.
 If you want to shortcut, execute the .sh file with
 ```
 bash /vagrant/files/4_qlik.sh
 ```